 Service mix breakdown for the first quarter of FY 2014 for the top seven (7) services.

 |Private Line Service (PLS)||$44,896,232||7%|

 |Call Center Services/ Customer Contact Center Services(CCS)||$29,455,095||5%|

 Modernizing networks with advanced technologies and cost savings

-The U.S. Department of Housing and Urban Development (HUD) is using Networx Universal for network modernization to transition the agency away from a frame relay network toward a managed virtual private network (VPN) for 93 HUD sites nationwide and to provide HUD with Managed Trusted Internet Protocol Service (MTIPS) to connect securely to the public Internet.
+The U.S. Department of Housing and Urban Development (HUD) is using Networx Universal for network modernization to transition the agency away from a frame relay network, and toward a managed virtual private network (VPN) for 93 HUD sites nationwide, and to provide HUD with Managed Trusted Internet Protocol Service (MTIPS) to connect securely to the public Internet.
 HUD is expected to achieve 20 percent cost savings by using Networx for this contract award.
-In 2012, Networx saved customers over $700M compared to commercial pricing.
+In 2012, Networx saved customers over $700M, compared with commercial pricing.